shorewind/Custom-ISA-Toolchain/README.md

 - Types other than `int`.
 - `void`, `char`, `long`, `unsigned`, strings, structs, and general pointers.
-- General pointer arithmetic, except the internal address handling used for arrays and by-reference parameters.
+- General pointer arithmetic, except the internal address handling used for arrays and pointer parameters.
 - `break`, `continue`, `switch`, `do while`, `goto`, and ternary expressions.
 - Relational operators as value-producing expressions, such as `x = a < b;`.
 - Function prototypes, separate translation units, includes, and preprocessing.